The avant-garde? Experimental fusions? Agitprop theatre? Didn't we move on from all that?

 What does it amount to?

 It's a collaborative programme with commissions and events designed to nurture debate and risky new work.
-The aim is to reinvent the London fringe tradition of home-grown provocative theatre with eclectic style and socio-political edge by encouraging ensemble style working among theatre-makers with things to say.
+The aim is to reinvent the London fringe tradition of home-grown provocative theatre.
+This is motivated theatre, driven by a necessary urge to create, with eclectic style and socio-political edge, and encouraging ensemble style working among theatre-makers with things to say.

 Has it produced anything yet?